HueCodes/rust-reverse-proxy/README.md

 # rust-reverse-proxy
-a lightweight and high performance HTTP and TCP reverse proxy written in Rust
+a lightweight and high performance HTTP and TCP reverse proxy written in Rust.

 Prioritizing security and memory concurrency.
 Ultra fast performance. currently trying to update to improve.
+I want it to be fast and capable of serving a lot of users